SpinalHDL/SpinalTemplateSbtDependencies/README.md

-In the case where https://github.com/SpinalHDL/SpinalTemplateSbt isn't enough an you want to include some third party SBT project (local or from remote on a git repository), you can use this SpinalTemplateSbtDependencies as a template.
+In the case where https://github.com/SpinalHDL/SpinalTemplateSbt isn't enough because you want to include some third party SBT project (local or from remote on a git repository), you can use this SpinalTemplateSbtDependencies as a template.

 For instance this SpinalTemplateSbtDependencies repo depend on https://github.com/SpinalHDL/VexRiscv/tree/master/src/main/scala/vexriscv.